 So, back to $100K, is $100K enough?
-Yes, if you are a mortgage free couple with generally conservative spending habits and lifestyle than $100K will allow you to cover your day to day expenses with a few small luxuries thrown in such as traveling once or twice a year.
+Yes, if you are a mortgage-free couple with generally conservative spending habits and lifestyle then $100K will allow you to cover your day-to-day expenses with a few small luxuries thrown in such as travelling once or twice a year.

 It’s also important to determine if your goal is $100K gross or $100K net as they are very different goals and accordingly would require different asset base targets.

 I must be direct and say that I never agree with a property goal that is tied to owning a certain number of properties.

 It is important to note that the number of properties you own does not determine your wealth or net worth and accordingly, it is irrelevant.

 What is important however is the size and value of your asset base and quality of assets within your portfolio.